learn-co-students/module-1-code-challenge-round-2-hou01-seng-ft-0-object-relations-code-challenge---netflix-1599749966/README.md

-# Module 1 Code Challenge: Flatflix
+# Object Relations Code Challenge - Flatflix

-For this challenge, we'll be building out a Netflix clone!
+For this challenge, we'll be working with a Movie Review domain, like Netflix.

+We have three models: `Viewer`, `Movie`, and `Review`.

-A `Viewer` has many `Movie`s through `Review`s.
-A `Movie` can be reviewed by many `Viewer`s.
-A `Viewer` can review many `Movie`s, marking their rating on the `Review`.
+A `Movie` has many `Review`s.
+A `Viewer` has many `Review`s.
+A `Review` belongs to a `Viewer` and belongs to a `Movie`.

+`Viewer` - `Movie` is a many to many relationship.

-As always, make sure to sketch out your domain and think about the single source of truth for your data.
+Note: it can be helpful to draw your domain on paper or on a whiteboard before you start coding.
+Remember to identify a single source of truth for your data.

-## Key Concepts
+## Topics

-- Class and instance variables
+- Classes and Instances
-- Class and instance methods
+- Class and Instance Methods
-- One-to-many relationships
-- Many-to-many relationships
+- Variable Scope
-- Enumerables
+- Object Relationships
+- Arrays and Array Methods

-## Getting Started
+## Instructions

-To get started, run `bundle install` while inside of this directory.
+Build out all of the methods listed in the deliverables.
+The methods build on each other, so you should write the methods in order.

+**Remember!** This code challenge does not have tests.
+You cannot run `rspec` and you cannot run `learn`.
+You'll need to create your own sample instances so that you can try out your code on your own.
+Make sure your associations and methods work in the console before submitting.

 We've provided you with a console that you can use to test your code.
-To enter a console session, run `ruby tools/console.rb`.
+To enter a console session, run `ruby tools/console.rb` from the command line.
 You'll be able to test out the methods that you write here.
-Take a look at `tools/console.rb` to see where you can define variables and create object instances to test out your code, rather than manually doing it in every single console session.
+Add code to the `tools/console.rb` file to define variables and create sample instances of your objects.

-## Deliverables

-Your goal is to build out the sets of methods in order. _Each set of methods is built up from the last set of methods._
+Writing error-free code is more important than completing all of the deliverables listed - prioritize writing methods that work over writing more methods that don't work.
+You should test your code in the console as you write.

 Do your best to follow Ruby best practices.
 For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`.
+When you encounter duplicated logic, you can extract it into a shared helper method.

+## Deliverables

+Write the following methods in the classes in the files provided.
+Feel free to build out any helper methods if needed.

 ### 1. `Review` model and relationships